unaisshemim/pillow-talk/README.md

 ## ✨ Vision
 Pillow Talk aims to become the safest space for couples to grow — using AI to reflect, understand, and reconnect, one conversation at a time.

+## Contributing
+We welcome contributions!
+Please fork the repository, create a feature branch, and submit a pull request.
+For major changes, open an issue first to discuss your ideas.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.